In Practice Open Call

 How long will I have to install?

-Although the exact dates have not yet been determined, it is likely you will have between 1-5 days to install and/or rehearse, subject to discussion with the staff and depending on the organization's schedule and the needs of selected projects.
+Although the exact dates have not yet been determined, you will have 10 week days to install work, this is subject to discussion with the staff and depending on the organization's schedule and the needs of selected projects.